List of Dune characters: Bijaz

-Bijaz is a Tleilaxu dwarf in the employ of Otheym, one of the former Fedaykin death commandos of Paul Atreides.
+Bijaz is a prescient Tleilaxu dwarf in the employ of Otheym, one of the former Fedaykin death commandos of Paul Atreides.
 In Dune Messiah, Otheym reveals to Paul evidence of a Fremen conspiracy against him.
 Otheym gives Paul his dwarf Tleilaxu servant Bijaz, who has the ability to remember faces, names and details like a recording machine.
-Paul accepts reluctantly, seeing the strands of a Tleilaxu plot.
+Paul accepts reluctantly, seeing the strands of a Tleilaxu plot, as he was unable to predict Bijaz due to the dwarf's own prescience.
 Bijaz, actually an agent of the Tleilaxu Face Dancer Scytale, uses a specific humming intonation to implant a command that will compel the Duncan Idaho ghola, Hayt, to kill Paul under certain circumstances.
 Paul's concubine Chani dies in childbirth, and Paul's reaction to her death triggers Hayt's assassination attempt.
 Hayt's ghola body reacts against its own programming and Duncan's full consciousness is recovered, simultaneously making him independent of Tleilaxu control.
 Having proven that a ghola's memories of its originator can be restored, Scytale offers Paul a ghola of Chani in exchange for Paul surrendering his empire to Tleilaxu control.
 Paul refuses, and Scytale is killed.
 Later, Bijaz approaches Paul and repeats Scytale's offer, but is killed by Duncan on Paul's order.

 Bijaz is portrayed by Gee Williams in the 2003 miniseries.